elifcyildirim/predicting_movie_revenue/README.md

 - Movie revenue strongly correlates with production budget.
 - Genre is the primary determinant in the average budget necessary for producing the movie.
 - A director with a notably successful career can make significant impact on the success of the movie.
 - Choosing the leading actors/actresses based on whether they have an Oscar or not barely makes a difference in the ultimate revenue.

-## Actual vs. Predicted Revenue
+- Actual vs. predicted revenue for 15 random movies:

 ![actual_vs_predicted_revenue.png](image/actual_vs_predicted_revenue.png)